-1. Absolute contraindications for IO include a fracture in the bone to be used, relative contraindications include a fracture in the same extremity.
+- 1. Requires agency OMD approval for skill - 2.
+Absolute contraindications for IO include a fracture in the bone to be used, relative contraindications include a fracture in the same extremity.
 IO should be deferred in limbs or sites where circulation from that limb is severely compromised.
-Limit of one IO attempt per limb.
+Limit of one IO attempt per limb. - 3.
+Primary sites for IV access are peripheral (hands, arms, antecubital fossa, and saphenous vein) with alternates as scalp veins and external jugular veins.